MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -RealTimeScanDirection
-Remove specified scanning configuration for incoming and outgoing files on NTFS volumes.
+Indicates that the cmdlet removes specified scanning configuration for incoming and outgoing files on NTFS volumes.

 ```yaml
 Type: SwitchParameter